Searching for Knowledge in Guru

 Using Guru's Search to Locate Information

-Guru comes with a default Knowledge Agent.
-The default Knowledge Agent will use all available Collections and sources, and will only show users results for content they have access to.
+Guru comes with a default Knowledge Agent, which shows up as "Guru" in the search bar.
+This Knowledge Agent will use all available Collections and Sources, and will only show users results for content they have access to.
 Admins can set up additional Knowledge Agents to customize the search experience for your teams.

-• If your Admin has set up custom Knowledge Agents, you will be able to click the dropdown arrow in the Guru web app and select the Knowledge Agent you wish to use.
-Otherwise, Guru will search with the default Knowledge Agent.
+• If your Admin has set up additional Knowledge Agents, you will be able to click the dropdown arrow in the Guru web app and select the Knowledge Agent you wish to use.
+Otherwise, Guru will search with the original Guru Knowledge Agent.

-• Knowledge Agents are only available in the Guru web app currently.
+• Knowledge Agents are available for use in the Guru Extension, as well.

 After you type a search term or keyword in the web app or browser extension search bar, several things happen: